Softdocs Blog

 What Those Security Logos Actually Mean (and Why They Matter)

-It’s Cybersecurity Awareness Month—a fitting time to take a step back and reflect on your organization’s security posture.
+Cybersecurity Awareness Month is a fitting time to take a step back and reflect on your organization’s security posture.

-At Softdocs, data security is our top priority all year long.
-In fact, we’ve achieved several security certifications that confirm our dedication to keeping your data safe.
+At Softdocs, security is a top priority all year long.
+And our security certifications confirm our dedication to keeping your data safe.

-If your eyes are glazing over at the sight of those acronyms, we don’t blame you.
+If your eyes glaze over at the sight of acronyms like NIST and SOC, we don’t blame you.
 What do they mean?
 How do they overlap?
 Who are they for?
 Do they even matter?
-Is this something I need to worry about?
+Is this something we need to worry about?

 Spoiler alert: they matter.